-Not only do I have an addictive, finger-licking-delicious Glazed Bacon Wrapped Sausage Bites recipe for you today, I am also sharing how you can enter a fun Tailgate Throwdown recipe contest hosted by Johnsonville.
+Not only do I have an addictive, finger-licking-delicious Glazed Bacon Wrapped Sausage Bites recipe for you today, I am also going to share some other appetizers on the grill for tailgating that everybody will love!

 This post is sponsored by Johnsonville.